ComplexNetTSP/bsky-graph/README.md

 - Output to Parquet format for efficient storage and querying
 - Configurable page size, buffer size, and retry logic
 - Progress tracking with progress bars
-- Rate limiting to prevent API ban (3 requests/second)
+- Rate limiting to prevent API ban
+- Typed error handling with smart retry logic (retries only on rate limit errors)

 ## Usage